Asymptotic quantization of exponential random graphs: Background

-A series of recent and fundamental contributions by mathematicians and physicists have led to a unified and elegant theory of limits of sequences of dense graphs, or graphons.
+A series of recent important contributions by mathematicians and physicists have led to a unified and elegant theory of limits of sequences of dense graphs.
 See, e.g., \cite{BCLSV1, BCLSV2, BCLSV3, L1, LS} and the book \cite{L2} for a comprehensive account and references.
-See also the related work on exchangeable arrays, where some of those results had already been derived: \cite{Aldous, DJ:08, Hoover, Kallenberg:2005, Lauritzen:2003}.
-The graphon framework has provided a new set of tools for representing and studying the asymptotic behavior of graphs, and has become the object of intense research in multiple fields, such as discrete mathematics, statistical mechanics and probability.
+See also the related work on exchangeable arrays, where some of these results had already been derived: \cite{Aldous, DJ:08, Hoover, Kallenberg:2005, Lauritzen:2003}.

-Here are the basics of this beautiful theory.
-According to the original definition of \cite{LS}, a sequence $\{ G_n \}_{n=1,2,\ldots}$ of graphs, where we assume $G_n \in\mathcal{G}_n$ for each $n$, is said to converge when, for every simple graph $H$, the limit as $n \rightarrow \infty$ of the sequences of density homomorphisms of $H$ into $G_n$ exists, i.e., when